openstack/api-site/openstack-firstapp/doc/source/section1.rst

 * Make cloud-related architecture decisions such as turning functions into micro-services and modularizing them.
 * Scale available resources up and down.
-* Use object and block storage for file and database persistence.
+* Use Object and Block storage for file and database persistence.
 * Use Orchestration services to automatically adjust to the environment.
 * Customize networking for better performance and segregation.
-* Learn some crazy things that you might not think to do ;)
+* Explore and apply advanced OpenStack cloud features.

 Choose your OpenStack SDK
 ~~~~~~~~~~~~~~~~~~~~~~~~~